gdjdsjh/zuoshenbook/README.md

 # zuoshenbook
-learn to be like zuoshen
+learn to be a person like zuoshen